Why the Right Dog Walker Matters

 - How many dogs do you walk at once?

-- What is your policy on off-leash time?
+- What's your policy on off-leash time?

 - Can you administer medication if needed?

-- What is your cancellation policy?
+- What's your cancellation policy?

 Apps vs. Independent Walkers